doitaljosh/tesla-model3-premium-amp-re/README.md

 ## Status for Jetson Nano:
 - The A2B bus will drop as soon as the audio interface goes to sleep.
 DAPM needs to be disabled since the bus needs a constant clock.
 - The TDA7802 (channels 4-7) still does not play any audio.
 More reverse engineering will be required to fix this.
+- No DSP algorithms are used yet.
+Ecasound could possibly be used to accomplish surround sound.
 - Crackling on channels 2 and 3 has been fixed.

 ## Plans: